tomeichlersmith/ldmx-sim-technique/README.md

 1. Allowing the simulation to run without any hit collections being produced.
 2. Auto generation of GDML corresponding to big hunk of a single material.
 3. Addition of new dark brem model using NA64's DMG4
+4. (in dev) Simple Ntuplizer of particles involved in dark brem interaction

 The necessary dark brem event libraries from MadGraph were generated with version 4.0 of [dark-brem-lib-gen](https://github.com/tomeichlersmith/dark-brem-lib-gen).